easyfirst/docker-howto/blog.mvc/README.md

 check http://localhost:5000/blogs to verify that it works successfully.

-Lesson 3 - Dockerize the app
+Step 3 - Dockerize the app
 ========================================
 Create a .dockerignore file (```touch .dockerignore```) and add the following
 ```